 A live environment also allows for impromptu case reflections and troubleshooting sessions that go beyond the standard patient presentation, discussing more complex presentations and practice issues participants may have encountered.

-All practical workshops include access to an online learning component as pre-course e-learning, ensuring you have the background knowledge to maximise out time together in practical applications.
+All practical workshops include access to an online learning component as pre-course e-learning, ensuring you have the background knowledge to maximise our time together in practical applications.

 Mastering Movement of the Hip & Pelvis Workshop

-Focusses on the practical aspects of assessment and optimisation of muscle function and movement of the hip & pelvis
+Focuses on the practical aspects of assessment and optimisation of muscle function and movement of the hip & pelvis.

 Do you have a clear understanding of when, why and how to assess and address muscle dysfunction around the hip and pelvis, in order to optimise and expedite patient outcomes?